 Denis | Android Developer

 Dev team: Mobile, 10 developers, Europe

-Experienced in Android developer with strong expertise in Java for Android, C#, OpenCV, Qt, JDBC with MS SQL.
-Modeling and visualization of physical processes programs (pressure sensors, pipe refrigeration), development of apps for work with cameras with different modes (plain, fisheye, 360x360).
-7 completed projects.
+Experienced Android developer with strong expertise in Java for Android, Kotlin, OpenCV, Qt, C# with MS SQL Server.
+Modeling and visualization of physical processes (pressure sensors, pipes, refrigeration), development of apps for working with cameras with different modes (plain, fisheye, 360x360).
+7 completed major projects.

 How DevTeam.Space Works

 Submit a project.
 Your dedicated tech account manager will then contact you to assess your needs in detail and answer any questions.